Battle of Tsorona

 The Battle of Tsorona was an engagement between the Eritrean and the Ethiopian armies on the border near the town of Tsorona.

 Background

-Following the Eritrean–Ethiopian War which lasted from 1998 to 2000, Eritrea–Ethiopia relations have remained tense, with multiple small border skirmishes occurring as a part of the wider Eritrean–Ethiopian border conflict.
+Following the Eritrean–Ethiopian War which lasted from 1998 to 2000, Eritrea–Ethiopia relations had remained tense, with multiple small border skirmishes occurring as a part of the wider Eritrean–Ethiopian border conflict.
 The 2016 engagement, which utilized "medium- and long-range artillery" was seen as a more serious altercation.

 Battle

 Eritrean claims

 According to the Eritrean Information Ministry, Ethiopian forces attacked Eritrean troops at Tsorona on Sunday, June 12, 2016.
 After an overnight battle, the troops were repelled on Monday, June 13, 2016.
-Ethiopian forces quickly withdrew back over the border, with Eritrea estimating Ethiopian losses at 200 dead and 300 wounded, Eritrea claims 18 losses during the battle.
+Ethiopian forces quickly withdrew back over the border, with Eritrea estimating Ethiopian losses at 200 dead and 300 wounded.
+Eritrea claimed 18 fatalities on its own side during the battle.
 Eritrea identified Ethiopian armed forces as the aggressors and accused the Ethiopian government of using a smokescreen of propaganda to justify the attack.